SofiaBili/School-Evacuation-Simulator/README.md

 # School Evacuation Simulator in cases of fire, earthquake and flood
-My thesis for my degree in the departement of Informatics and Computer Engineering at the University of West Attica.
+My thesis for my degree in the department of Informatics and Computer Engineering at the University of West Attica.

 ## Table of Contents
 - [About](#about)